agentdatashuttle/typescript-sdk/README.md

 ### 2. ADS Subscriber

 Subscribe to events and invoke your AI agent.
-See [`examples/nodejs/sample_subscriber/src/index.ts`](examples/nodejs/sample_subscriber/src/index.ts) for a working example. <!-- TODO: Add link to examples repo -->

 ```typescript
 import { ChatGoogleGenerativeAI } from "@langchain/google-genai";